tsuyoyo/johnny-protobuf/apidoc/instrument.md

 ### Update instrument info [PUT]

 When update is success, `200` is returned.
 This API requires login, otherwise `403` is returned.

+When instrument info is updated, edit history is logged.
+Edit history is available in `/instrument/{id}/history/edit`.

 | Content-Type header | Request | Response |
 | --- | --- | --- |